blade-ui-kit/docs/avatar.md

 ## Fallbacks

-If you'd like to provide a fallback image when no matche is found for a given search result, you can use the `fallback` attribute:
+If you'd like to provide a fallback image when no match is found for a given search result, you can use the `fallback` attribute:

 ```html
 <x-avatar search="johndoe" fallback="https://example.com/image.png" />